Field Team Training: Building on Strong Support for Farmer Partnerships

 Our senior agronomists during the training

-During the training, the team went through how inspection visits should be carried out under the updated EU organic regulations – from preparation and field observation to documenting findings precisely and in full.
+During the training, the team went through how inspection visits should be carried out under the updated EU organic regulations – from preparation and field observation to documenting findings precisely and completely.

 Regular training has immediate benefits for the smallholder families in the LIMBUA network.
-Field Officers become better equipped to detect diseases, nutrient issues, and other risks early and work jointly with farmers to address them.
+Technical support within the growing regions continues to be expanded: Field Officers become better equipped to detect diseases, nutrient issues, and other risks early and work jointly with farmers to address them.

-The relationship between farmers and the LIMBUA Field Team plays a crucial role in ensuring product quality
+The relationship between farmers and LIMBUA Field Team members plays an important role in product quality

 Farmers are also better prepared for audits.
-They develop a clearer understanding of the documentation required and how to maintain their organic certification sustainably.
-This reduces the risk of non-compliance and helps secure long-term access to international markets.
+They develop a clearer understanding of the documentation required and which requirements are relevant for organic certification.
+This reduces the risk of non-compliance and can support long-term access to international markets.